Climate Change Research

 Two Degrees

 This is a tipping point that we are almost certain to reach, and by many estimates can be considered a “best-case scenario.”
-Predicted outcomes would include:
+Predicted outcomes include:

 Up to 99% of coral reefs would be wiped out.